FM-17/poglink/docs/prerequisites.md

 ## Prepare data directory and config file

-By default, this bot will save all data to `~/.poglink`, but you can choose a different directory if you'd like [#TODO add link].
+By default, this bot will save all data to `~/.poglink`, but you can choose a different directory if you'd like (see [Configuration](https://github.com/FM-17/poglink/blob/main/docs/configuration.md)).

 1. Create the data directory if it doesn't already exist, for example